How collective asperity detachments nucleate slip at frictional interfaces: Verification of robustness

 \subsection{Critical stress \texorpdfstring{$\sigma_c$}{\$sigma\_c\$} and system's size \texorpdfstring{$N$}{\$N\$}}

 In the main text, we measured the scaling of $A_c$, $S_c$, and the number of avalanches (characterised by the exponent and $\theta$) as a function of an increase of stress $\Delta_\sigma = \sigma - \sigma_c$ compared to the ensemble averaged critical stress $\sigma_c \equiv \langle \sigma_c(s) \rangle$ (where $s$ is an index that loops over all macroscopic slips in the ensemble).
 To verify the robustness of this protocol, we measure the scaling of these quantities as a function of an increase of stress $\Delta_\sigma^\prime \equiv \sigma(s) - \sigma_c(s)$ compared to the local critical stress: the value of stress directly after the last macroscopic slip.
 The results are fully consistent with the measured scaling relationships in the main text, as shown in Fig.~\ref{fig:sigmac}.
-Note that, for consistency, we denoted $\Delta_\sigma^\prime \equiv \sigma - \sigma_c^\prime$.
+Note that, for consistency, we denoted $\sigma - \sigma_c^\prime \equiv \Delta_\sigma^\prime$.

 Furthermore, in Fig.~\ref{fig:sigmac} we show all results for two system sizes $N = 3^6 \times 2$ (used in the main text) and $N = 3^6$.
-Note that even smaller systems do not offer a perspective of validation as those systems do not display a clear separation between avalanches and macroscopic slip, as has been for example observed by the absence of a depleted region in $P(\tilde{S})$ (results not shown).
+Note that even smaller systems do not offer a perspective of validation as those systems do not display a clear separation between avalanches and macroscopic slip, see Appendix~\ref{sec:statistics}.
 The results of $A_c$ and $S_c$, in Fig.~\ref{fig:sigmac}(e,f), furthermore, emphasise that departure from the predicted scaling of $A_c$ and $S_c$, at small $\sigma - \sigma_c^\prime$, is a finite size effect.
 In particular, large $A_c$ and $S_c$ are better approximated for the largest system.
 The departure from scaling happens when $A_c$ is larger than $N / 2$.
 For such a radius, the periodic repetitions are certainly felt by a propagating avalanche.
 This causes macroscopic slip to be nucleated sooner, which leads to the observed smaller than predicted $A_c$ and $S_c$.